marcosamz/vaadin-ckeditor/VaadinCKEditor/README.txt

 The CKEditor code, in full as downloaded from http://ckeditor.com, is present in the src/org/vaadin/openesignforms/ckeditor/public folder.
 No changes to CKEditor were made.

+Icons are from Fat Cow Free Web Icons (http://www.fatcow.com/free-icons/) which are released under the Creative Commons Attribution 3.0 License.

   TODO
   ====